-It's only a 3 hour drive from Venice to Milan.
-But this route is dense with amazing must see medieval villages, ornate palazzos, Roman ruins, and secret hidden gems of the Renaissance.
-There's plenty of great destinations to explore along the way.
+This popular tourist route is only a 3 hour drive.
+But it’s packed with some of Italy’s top landmarks, including medieval UNESCO towns, ornate palazzos, Roman ruins, and secret hidden gems of the Renaissance.
+There’s no shortage of amazing attractions to explore along the way.

-This northern Italy road trip begins in Venice, the starting point for your road trip.
-It assumes you've explored the heady attractions of the world's most romantic floating city, and are embarking to explore more of Italy.
+Starting in Venice, this northern Italy road trip assumes you’ve already taken in the heady attractions of the world’s most romantic floating city and are ready to explore more of Italy.

 Day 1: Visit Padua and Vicenza en route to Verona